 Make creative and informed contributions to contemporary performance design practice with our unique, future-focused BA (Hons) Design for Performance course.
-Ambitious in its approach, this course includes design and production for theatre, events, dance, puppetry, museums, concerts, exhibitions, festivals, themed environments, nightclubs, film and live arts.
+Ambitious in its approach, this course includes design and production for theatre, events, museums, concerts, exhibitions, festivals, environments, nightclubs, film, live arts and scenography.

 "The course gave me the opportunity to explore a wide variety of career options in the entertainments industry.
 I developed key skills for each step of the design process, from concepts to completion on site, gaining experience and having a lot of fun along the way!
 I would recommend this course to anyone who has a passion for designing and creating exciting experiences for all areas in the entertainments industry."
 Millie Proud